althonos/pyhmmer/docs/performance.rst

 .. admonition:: Note

-    Obviously, the pyHMMER parallelisation strategy will only work for multiple queries.
-But one main motivation to develop pyHMMER was to annotate protein sequences with a subset of the `Pfam <http://pfam.xfam.org/>`_ HMM library, which is why we benchmark this particular use case.
+    Obviously, the PyHMMER parallelisation strategy will only work for multiple queries.
+But one main motivation to develop PyHMMER was to annotate protein sequences with a subset of the `Pfam <http://pfam.xfam.org/>`_ HMM library, which is why we benchmark this particular use case.